home products resource tuner tutorials

 If Opening a File Produces an Error

-When you open a file in Resource Tuner, you may receive one of these error messages.
+When opening a file in Resource Tuner, you may receive one of the following error messages.

 1. Error: This file is likely damaged, packed or compressed.